Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The Bengal cat is an exotic and beautiful feline that often catches the eye of just about anyone who sees them.
 Owning a Bengal cat requires more than admiring the tiny leopard in your home!
 Bengals are high-energy kitties that require lots of playtime and attention.

 They are intelligent, which can make them bored easily, so finding ways to keep a Bengal entertained is necessary to prevent behavioral issues.
-These cats are not a good pick for beginner cat owners due to their high-maintenance nature and need for exercise and play, not to mention they are dog-like in many of their behaviors.
+These cats are not a good pick for beginner cat owners due to their high-maintenance nature and need for exercise and play.

 2. Savannah Cat

 The first consideration with the Savannah cat is that they are not legal to own in all areas due to their close relation to the African Serval.
-Savannahs are like Bengal cats on steroids, with a larger stature and a wilder personality.
+Savannahs are like Bengal cats but stronger, with a larger stature and a wilder personality.
 The big cats are dog-like in many of their behaviors, often enjoying games of fetch, swimming, and going for walks on a leash.

 They are a high-maintenance breed that requires lots of interaction and playtime.
 They can be stubborn and are problem solvers, making some of them escape artists or adept at getting into places they shouldn’t be.
-They are trainable cats, but it can be challenging to train them simply due to their strong personalities and stubborn streak.
+They are trainable cats, but it can be challenging to train them simply due to their strong personalities and wild ancestry.

 3. Sphynx Cat